osamja/my-personal-website/info.md

  - Grid items that are leafs (don't point to another URL should not be displayed as URLs, no hand icon should be displayed)
  - Move static scripts into public folder which can one day be delivered via a CDN.
  - Create an upload service with image magic behind the scenes to crop the img to 500x500 and ensure it's compressed
+ - Document a consistent way to do file imports (probably establishing how to import files with their absolute path)